-B. VISION YES NO Does the child follow an object with his or her eyes?
-2. When using a drawing/writing implement (e.g., pencil, crayon, or paintbrush) does the child follow markings with his or her eyes?
+A. HEARING YES NO B. VISION YES NO - 153 NO 159 NU 1.
+Does the child respond to his or her name 1.
+Does the child follow an object with his or her 1 when called? eyes?
+2. Does the child respond to a noise that occurs 2.
+When using a drawing/writing implement (e.g., 1 out of his or her line of sight (e.g., ringing bell pencil, crayon, or paintbrush) does the child follow 1 or jingling keys)? markings with his or her eyes?
+3. Does the child interact with others verbally?
 3. Does the child pick up objects placed on a table or the floor?
-4. Does the child reach for objects being handed to him or her?
-5. Does the child reach for objects unaided or without direction from teacher?
-6. Does the child look at an object or scan an image placed in front of him or her?
+Can the child identify a body part when 4.
+Does the child reach for objects being handed to requested to do so verbally? him or her?
+1 Does the child respond to simple verbal 5.
+Does the child reach for objects unaided or 1 commands? without direction from teacher?
+1 Can the child point to a person or objects 6.
+Does the child look at an object or scan an image when asked? placed in front of him or her?
+7. Does the child imitate the speech of others?
 7. Does the child look at pictures in a book?
-8. Does the child turn his or her eyes and/or head toward a light that is introduced?
-9. Does the child watch his or her own hand movements?
-10. Does the child look at himself or herself in a mirror?
+1 0.
+Dens the shild turn his as her successful to here d 8.
+Does the child turn his or her eyes and/or 8.
+Does the child turn his or her eyes and/or head 1 head toward a voice? toward a light that is introduced?
+9. Does the child react when told "No!"?
+9. Does the child watch his or her own hand (NOTE: Compliance is not required.) movements?
+10. Does the child attend to music or songs sung 10.
+Does the child look at himself or herself in a to him or her? mirror?
 11. Does the child turn his or her eyes and/or head to search for an object moved out of his or her line of sight?
-EXAMINER DATE
+EXAMINER EXAMINER DATE DATE